Oops, looks like you need to register to access this feature.

 Warnings and Precautions:

 • Depression: Advise patients, their caregivers, and families to be alert for the emergence or worsening of depression, suicidal thoughts or other mood changes and if such changes occur to contact their healthcare provider.
-Carefully weigh risks and benefits of treatment with OTEZLA in patients with a history of depression and/or suicidal thoughts or behavior
+Carefully weigh risks and benefits of treatment with OTEZLA/OTEZLA XR in patients with a history of depression and/or suicidal thoughts or behavior

 • Drug Interactions: Use with strong cytochrome P450 enzyme inducers (e.g., rifampin, phenobarbital, carbamazepine, phenytoin) is not recommended because loss of efficacy may occur